energietransitie/twomes-backoffice-configuration/README.md

 This setup has to be done with SSH access to the server.
 During these steps, portainer is shorly exposed to the public internet without protection of credentials or IP whitelists.

-1. Log into the server using SSH.
+1. Log into the server using SSH and run the following commands on your docker host.
 2. Create a volume for portainer:
     ```bash
     docker volume create portainer_data